A Brief History of the Rountree Branch Trail

 Federal Funds 2%

 Much of the land used by the trail is owned privately, so construction of the trail also required the generosity of landowners to provide easements.
-Easement agreements were made with Duggan Investments, Inc., C.K. of River Falls Properties, Platteville Chamber of Commerce, Point Motel, Inc., Jim Rosemeyer, Innovative Ag Services, AB Johansen, LLC., Four Seasons, 4A Properties, BSK, STS Associates, Tom Heiser and the Gordon R. Heiser Family Trust, John Utley, and Fiesta Cancun.
+Easement agreements were made with Duggan Investments, Inc., C.K. of River Falls Properties, Platteville Regional Chamber, Point Motel, Inc., Jim Rosemeyer, Innovative Ag Services, AB Johansen, LLC., Four Seasons, 4A Properties, BSK, STS Associates, Tom Heiser and the Gordon R. Heiser Family Trust, John Utley, and Fiesta Cancun.

 (L‐R) Bob Digman, Dick Bonin, Kristopher Wright, Luke Peters, Tom Nelson, Gene Weber, Bev Loy, Mike Penn